This article is currently under construction and is being expanded on a regular basis. |

 For example, if you enter /var/log/my.log

-here, logwatch will monitor just this one log file.
+here, logwatch will monitor just this single log file.

-and are located directly in the directory /var/log
+and which are located directly in the /var/log

 If you want to monitor log files in all direct subdirectories of /var/